-Full legal responsibility for the preparation of financial statements rests with the Board of Directors/Governing Body as under Directors' Responsibilities Statement on an earlier page.
+Full legal responsibility for the preparation of financial statements rests with the Board of Directors/Governing Body of the Fund Manager as under Directors' Responsibilities Statement on page 8.

-I, Joan Msofe being the Head of Finance of the Fund Manager (UTT AMIS) hereby acknowledge my responsibility of ensuring that financial statements for the year ended 30 June 2023 have been prepared in compliance with applicable accounting standards and statutory requirements.
+I, Joan Msofe being the Director of Finance and Planning of the Fund Manager (UTT AMIS) hereby acknowledge my responsibility of ensuring that financial statements for the year ended 30 June 2024 have been prepared in compliance with applicable accounting standards and statutory requirements.